Far Rockaway Real Estate Market Trends

 What is the median sale price and median price per sq ft in Far Rockaway?

-The median home sale price in Far Rockaway as of December was $585K, down 7.1% year-over-year.
-A total of 11 assets were sold, representing an 83.3% growth compared to December last year.
-The median price per square foot was $294, a -4% YoY change.
-In December, the median home sale price in Queens was $585K.
+As of March, the median home sale price in Far Rockaway was $566K, up 87.5% year-over-year.
+A total of 7 properties traded, representing a 16.7% year-over-year increase.
+The median price per square foot in March was $488, a 19% YoY change.
+The median home sale price in Queens was $542K.

 Far Rockaway Median Sale Price